DmitryF-go/articles/Ubuntu/14_Install_GSI_openssh_client.md

    * `-t` is the maximum wall clock time.
 If the job runs longer, it will **get terminated**.
    * `-N` is the number of nodes used for your calculations. `-N 1` is equal 48 SBUs per hour.
    * `-p` is the partition.
 Use `gpu_short` for for test and debug runs and `gpu` for production runs on GPU nodes.
-Show available partitions list with the command `scontrol show partition`.
+Show available partitions list with the command `sinfo` or `scontrol show partition`.

 Run simple Slurm batch file `example.slurm`.